aymanzs-3184/Event-Management-Android-Application/README.md

 Welcome to the Events Management Application (EMA).
 This Android app is designed to help event organizers manage and categorize events efficiently.
 The app includes functionalities such as user registration, login, event and category creation, and an interactive dashboard for managing events.

+Note : All the Java Classes related to the project are located in the directory : app/src/main/java/com/example/assignment_1 All the layout files related to the project are located in the directory : app/src/main/res/layout

 ## Features

 - **User Authentication**: